Guide to declaring crypto taxes in Finland (2022)

 Income From Other Activities (e.g. freelancing, salary, rewards, online games)

-Taxable earned income includes salary as well as benefits or compensation received.
+Taxable earned income includes salary and benefits or compensation received; this includes cryptocurrency.

 Margin Trading, Futures, and Derivatives Trading